Causes of Hip and Groin Pain

 This can happen when an extra bump of bone within the hip joint irritates the cartilage and may lead to a tear of the cartilage or eventually to osteoarthritis.

 There may be a history of locking or catching in the hip joint.
-We have seen cases of this presenting when someone has started exercising again after a generally inactive period, or when activity levels have increased in volume or intensity such as in running or team sports – the latter picking up quickly following the ease of restrictions.
+We have seen cases of this presenting when someone has started exercising again after a generally inactive period, or when activity levels have increased in volume or intensity, such as in running or team sports – the latter picking up quickly following the easing of restrictions.

 The most common problem with Soft Tissue or tendons causing hip/groin pain is the overuse or strain of the psoas muscle (a muscle in the lower back which extends through the pelvis to the femur) and tendon (a hip flexor).

-This often causes pain to be felt more localized in the front of the hip.
-Pain may be found when pressing on the area and it can be painful when testing the hip against resistance.
+This often causes pain to be felt more localised in the front of the hip.
+Pain may be found when pressing on the area, and it can be painful when testing the hip against resistance.

 The gluteal tendons on the outer side of the hip can also become weak and painful at times – this is known as Gluteus Tendinopathy or Trochanteric Bursitis.
 This will often present as pain lying on the affected side at night and can be seen in people who experience a severe decrease or increase in activity levels.

-Careful history and accurate examination by a medical professional is essential to gain a correct diagnosis.
-In addition, imaging, such as MRI or Ultrasound scans, are also often useful to identify true causes and rule out others.
+Careful history and accurate examination by a medical professional are essential to gain a correct diagnosis.
+In addition, imaging, such as MRI or Ultrasound scans, is also often useful to identify true causes and rule out others.

-Depending on the diagnosis, there is a variety of treatments that may be needed.
-These include rehabilitation with a Physiotherapist or Osteopath, ultrasound guided injections, shockwave therapy and occasionally surgery.
+Depending on the diagnosis, there is a variety of treatments, alongside anti inflammatory medication, that may be needed.
+These include rehabilitation with a Physiotherapist or Osteopath, ultrasound-guided injections, shockwave therapy and occasionally surgery.

-We have a number of experienced Consultants and Physiotherapists that can assess hip and groin conditions in all of our 7 London based clinics, as well as via our telemedicine service for those not local.
+We have a number of experienced Consultants and Physiotherapists who can assess hip and groin conditions in all of our 7 London based clinics.

 If you’re suffering from hip or groin pain and want to see one of our clinicians, book your appointment online or contact one of our clinics today.